 Answer: Yes, PCI Express 3.0 x16 graphics card will work perfectly in the older PCI Express 2.0 x16 slot on your motherboard.

 Q2.
 Will a PCIe 2.0 x16 Graphics Card work in PCIe 3.0 x16 Slot?

 Answer: Yes, PCI Express 2.0 x16 graphics card will work perfectly in a newer PCI Express 3.0 x16 slot on your motherboard.

 Q3.
 Can I run Nvidia Graphics Card in AMD Motherboard or AMD Graphics Card in Nvidia Motherboard?

 Answer: Yes, you can run Nvidia graphics card in the AMD motherboard and vice versa.
 The only requirement is that your motherboard should a PCI Express x16 graphics card slot.

 Note: You may face some performance issues if you use the older PCI Express interface/slot with a newer PCI Express interface/slot.

 Length of Graphics Card

-The second most important thing to keep in mind for graphics card compatibility is the length of the graphics card because if your graphics card is longer than the length supported by your PC case then it won’t fit in that case and then you may have to change your case or change your graphics card having shorter length.
+The second most important thing to keep in mind for graphics card compatibility is the length of the graphics card because if your graphics card is longer than the length supported by your PC case then it won’t fit in that case and then you may have to change your case or change your graphics card having a shorter length.

 For mini-tower and mini-ITX cases, it is better to buy a small form factor graphics card to avoid any kind of trouble in the future.
-For Slimmer cases, you have to look for low profile graphics cards which are lesser in width.
+For Slimmer cases, you have to look for low profile graphics cards that are lesser in width.

 For mid-tower and full-tower cases you can go for a regular graphics card with average length, but then also it is better to verify the graphics card length supported by your computer case before buying a new graphics card.